MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -DisableMomAlertOnRun

 Indicates whether the computer running the program is in maintenance mode for the duration of the program.
-When in maintenance mode, Microsoft Operations Manager (MOM) disables alerts while the program runs.
+When in maintenance mode, System Center Operations Manager disables alerts while the program runs.

 ```yaml
 Type: Boolean